roc-streaming/roc-pulse/README.md

 make
 ```

-And then install them into the system:
+And then install modules into the system:

 ```
 sudo make install